NUSGreyhats/grey-cat-the-flag-site/content/index.md

 Regrettably, we are unable to accommodate international teams for the onsite finals this year.

-On the bright side, we will have attractive cash prizes up for grabs the top 3 teams in our Grey Cat The Flag Open category.
+On the bright side, we will have attractive cash prizes up for grabs the top 3 teams in our Grey Cat The Flag Qualifiers.

 ### $ stat summit